-Tush!
-I may as well say, the fool's the fool.
+Bora. - Tush!
+I may as well say the fool's the fool.
 But seest thou not what a deformed thief this fashion is?

+2. Watch. [aside] I know that Deformed.
+'A bas been a vile thief this seven year; 'a goes up and down like a gentleman.
+I remember his name.

+Bora. - Didst thou not hear somebody?

+Con. - No; 'twas the vane on the house.

+Bora. - Seest thou not, I say, what a deformed thief this fashion is? how giddily 'a turns about all the hot-bloods between fourteen and five-and-thirty? sometimes fashioning them like Pharaoh's soldiers in the reechy painting, sometime like god Bel's priests in the old church window, sometime like the shaven Hercules in the smirch'd worm-eaten tapestry, where his codpiece seems as massy as his club?

+Con. - All this I see; and I see that the fashion wears out more apparel than the man.
+But art not thou thyself giddy with the fashion too, that thou hast shifted out of thy tale into telling me of the fashion?

+Bora. - Not so neither.
+But know that I have to-night wooed Margaret, the Lady Hero's gentlewoman, by the name of Hero.
+She leans me out at her mistress' chamber window, bids me a thousand times good night--I tell this tale vilely; I should first tell thee how the Prince, Claudio and my master, planted and placed and possessed by my master Don John, saw afar off in the orchard this amiable encounter.

+Con. - And thought they Margaret was Hero?

+Bora. - Two of them did, the Prince and Claudio; but the devil my master knew she was Margaret; and partly by his oaths, which first possess'd them, partly by the dark night, which did deceive them, but chiefly by my villany, which did confirm any slander that Don John had made, away went Claudio enrag'd; swore he would meet her, as he was appointed, next morning at the temple, and there, before the whole congregation, shame her with what he saw o'ernight and send her home again without a husband.

+- 2. Watch.
+We charge you in the Prince's name stand! - 1.
 Watch.

-I know that Deformed; a has been a vile thief this seven year; a goes up and down like a gentleman: I remember his name.

-Bora.
-Didst thou not hear somebody?

-No; 't was the vane on the house.

-Seest thou not, I say, what a deformed thief this fashion is? how giddily he turns about all the hot-bloods, between fourteen and five-and-thirty? sometime, fashioning them like Pharaoh's soldiers in the reechy painting; sometime, like god Bel's priests in the old church window; sometime, like the shaven Hercules in the smirched worm-eaten tapestry, where his codpiece seems as massy as his club?

-All this I see; and I see that the fashion wears out more apparel than the man: But art not thou thyself giddy with the fashion too, that thou hast shifted out of thy tale into telling me of the fashion?

-Not so neither: but know, that I have to-night wooed Margaret, the Lady Hero's gentlewoman, by the name of Hero; she leans me out at her mistress' chamber-window, bids me a thousand times good night,--I tell this tale vilely:--I should first tell thee how the prince, Claudio, and my master, planted, and placed, and possessed by my master don John, saw afar off in the orchard this amiable encounter.

-And thought they Margaret was Hero?

-Two of them did, the prince and Claudio; but the devil my master knew she was Margaret; and partly by his oaths, which first possessed them, partly by the dark night, which did deceive them, but chiefly by my villany, which did confirm any slander that don John had made, away went Claudio enraged; swore he would meet her, as he was appointed, next morning at the temple, and there, before the whole congregation, shame her with what he saw o'er-night and send her home again without a husband.

-1 Watch.

-We charge you in the prince's name, stand.

-2 Watch.
-Call up the right master constable: we have here recovered the most dangerous piece of lechery that ever was known in the commonwealth.

-1 Watch.
-And one Deformed is one of them; I know him, a wears a lock.
+Call up the right Master Constable.
+We have here recover'd the most dangerous piece of lechery that ever was known in the commonwealth. - 2.
+Watch.
+And one Deformed is one of them.
+I know him; 'a wears a lock.

-Con.
-Masters, masters.
+Con. - Masters, masters.

-2 Watch.
-You'll be made bring Deformed forth, I warrant you.
+1. Watch. - You'll be made bring Deformed forth, I warrant you.

-Con.
-Masters,--
+Con. - Masters

-1 Watch.
-Never speak; we charge you, let us obey you to go with us.
+2. Watch. - Never speak, we charge you.
+Let us obey you to go with us.

-Bora.
-We are like to prove a goodly commodity, being taken up of these men's bills.
+Bora. - We are like to prove a goodly commodity, being taken up of these men's bills.

-A commodity in question, I warrant you.
+Con. - A commodity in question, I warrant you.
 Come, we'll obey you.

+Scene IV.

-Scene IV.--A Room in Leonato's house.
+A Room in Leonato's house.

-[Enter Hero, and Margaret, and Ursula.]
+(Enter Hero, and Margaret and Ursula.)

-Good Ursula, wake my cousin Beatrice, and desire her to rise.
+Hero. - Good Ursula, wake my cousin Beatrice and desire her to rise.

-Urs.
-I will, lady.
+Urs. - I will, lady.

-Hero.
-And bid her come hither.
+Hero. - And bid her come hither.

-Urs.
-Well.
+Urs. - Well.